Are the departments staying within the allocated budgets?

 Let’s say you purchase products to service the customers.

-So as your revenue is growing, you would land up spending more than the planned budget.
+So as your revenue is growing, you will land up spending more than the planned budget.

 In other cases, you might want to keep a close eye on the spending so that you don’t run out of budget.